Charles Maclay (anatomist): Surgeon

 At the outbreak of World War II in 1939, Maclay joined the Royal Army Medical Corps and served as a surgical specialist.
 On 18 December 1943, he was promoted to lieutenant.
 Maclay was one of those who took part in the Normandy landings on 6 June 1944.
 In 1947 he was demobilised with the permanent rank of major.
-During these years and later, Maclay contributed papers to medical and scientific journals.

 Maclay was appointed consultant surgeon to the Boston Combined Hospitals, Lincolnshire in 1948.
 Driven by an urge to help underprivileged people, he emigrated to South Africa in 1957, where he was senior surgeon at Butterworth, Port Elizabeth and Eshowe hospitals.
 He was proficient in French and German, had a knowledge of Italian and Afrikaans and over time developed an ability in certain African languages.

 In 1964 Maclay became senior lecturer in anatomy at the Durban Medical School, University of Natal.
 He accepted the same position at the University of Cape Town in 1970, before returning to the University of Natal in 1974.
 Maclay evolved a series of diagrams for teaching gross anatomy, neuroanatomy, embryology and a masterpiece of concise instruction in applied anatomy.